CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

 # Exercise 3: Visualizing and gaining Insights using Copilot for Power BI

 Let's leverage Copilot for Power BI to create interactive reports using curated data stored in OneLake.
 This exercise will guide you through the end-to-end process: connecting to your dataset, using Copilot for Power BI to explore data, and generating insightful visualizations with minimal manual effort.

 **Power BI:** This integration incorporates generative AI to automatically build reports based on topics you select or prompts you create.

 In this exercise, you'll explore the capabilities of Copilot in Data Factory.
 The Power BI Copilot will be covered in a later exercise within this lab and will use Copilot in Power BI to generate reports and enhance your data analysis process.

-Prerequisite:

-- Ensure that the Power BI Desktop application is installed on your local machine.

-- Ensure Copilot for Power BI is enabled.

-- You must have the necessary permission to read the curated dataset from OneLake.

-- Copilot is turned on by default in Fabric and now generally available, however it is not supported in sovereign clouds due to GPU availability.

 ### Task 1: Connect to a Fabric dataset and create visualizations using Copilot